arturopala/scala-sbt-workshop/README.md

 ##### How to create task setting?

+You can create a task setting using one of the methods available in `TaskKey` class:

     def <<=(app: Initialize[Task[S]]): Setting[Task[S]] = ...
     def :=(v: S): Setting[Task[S]] = ...
     def ~=(f: S => S): Setting[Task[S]] = ...